Staying safe when rock fishing

 It's now law to wear a lifejacket when rock fishing in the Randwick City Local Government Area.
 This includes locations such as La Perouse, Little Bay, Malabar, Maroubra, Coogee and Clovelly.

 The Rock Fishing Safety Act 2016 (NSW) came into effect on 1 December 2016.

-During this one-year trial, you MUST wear an appropriate lifejacket whenever you rock fish anywhere in the Randwick LGA.
+During this trial, you MUST wear an appropriate lifejacket whenever you rock fish anywhere in the Randwick LGA.
 Anyone who is helping you rock fish in the Randwick LGA, as well as children in your care, MUST also wear an appropriate lifejacket.

 For more information about the new legislation visit the NSW Government Water Safety website.